mcdemarco/the-new-kitchen-cookbook/pasta/fresh.md

 ## Variants

+Most recipes go all tipo 00, or all all-purpose flour.

 Ideally, you'd weigh the flours together separately and mix them before adding to the eggs.

 Ideally you'd use a spiral dough hook, but those only work with heavy-duty models of KitchenAid mixers.
 The regular "C-shaped" hook works fine.